 Separately, Sima Qian, whose writing represented the orthodoxy Huangdi line, inadvertently stated that Huangdi moved across the nation without a fixed dwelling place (or palace).
 (See 《史记·五帝本纪》“披山通道，未尝宁居。东至于海，登丸山，及岱宗。西至于空桐，登鸡头。南至于江，登熊、湘。北逐荤粥，合符釜山，而以于涿鹿之阿。迁徙往来无常处，以师兵为营卫。”)

-This webmaster, after reflecting on the DNA findings, would tend to think that the O1, O2 and O3 haplogroups might have not geographically split from each other at the time of Yandi [Chiyou] and Huangdi or might have just geographically split from each other by that time.
-The confusion related to the ancient overlords could be a result of erroneous interpretation by later scholars.
+This webmaster, after reflecting on the DNA findings, would tend to think that the O1, O2 and O3 haplogroups might have just geographically split from each other by that time.
+The confusion related to the ancient overlords could be a result of erroneous interpretation by the later scholars.
 Example: Huangdi the Yellow Lord was said to be born in Shouqiu of today’s Shandong Province.
 Here, scholars validated that it was Kong An’guo, a Confucius descendant, who made the remark that Huangdi was born in Shouqiu.
 The word “Shouqiu”, however, appeared in the context of Sima Qian’s writings on Lord Shun, with a claim that Lord Shun, who was born near Lishan or today’s southern Shanxi, had made potteries by the river [which was taken to be possibly the Fen-he River] and continued to manufacture utensils at Shouqiu, a place that had to be somewhere in southern Shanxi, not Shandong.